Categorical and K-theoretic Donaldson-Thomas theory of $\mathbb{C}^3$ (part I): Introduction

 \subsection{Structure of the paper}

 In Section \ref{Section:preliminaries}, we list some of the main notations used in the rest of the paper, especially related to weight spaces of $T(d)\subset GL(d)$, and we review and provide references for some of the constructions used, such as matrix factorizations.
 In Section \ref{section:MacMahon}, we define the quasi-BPS categories $\mathbb{S}(d)_w$ in Subsection \ref{ss2} and prove Theorem \ref{thm:intro1}.
 In Section \ref{Section:KDT}, we introduce the objects $\mathcal{E}_{d, v}$ of $\mathbb{T}(d)_v$ in Definition~\ref{definition:Edw} and prove Theorem \ref{thm:intro2}.
-In Section \ref{section:top}, we discuss results on the topological K-theory of DT and quasi-BPS categories and prove Theorems \ref{thm:intro3} and \ref{thm:intro4}.